 Cocktail Reception Basics:

-is actually a good idea for any reception).
+First, you need to know how cocktail receptions differ from traditional receptions.
+For one, they are adults only.
+If you have guests with children, then you’ll need to keep them somewhere separate and entertained either by other guests or by a hired babysitter (this is actually a good idea for any reception).
 Obviously, a cocktail reception should include alcoholic drinks.
 To keep costs down, you may want to limit the types of drinks that are available.
 For example, you may want to serve beer, wine, and a few harder drinks but not the more expensive mixed drinks.
 That choice is yours or you can opt to have a specialty drink representing the theme of your reception.

 Another difference is the mingling.
 At a traditional reception, the guests are given assigned seats and usually only move around to dance or head to the buffet line or bar.
 At a cocktail reception, however, everyone is standing and moving around freely.
 You can have a few small tables in the corners or around the floor (depending on the venue), but most people are just getting to know one another and enjoying the music.
 It's more of a nightclub atmosphere.
 Another idea is to have your venue set up with lounge furniture for guests to sit and mingle.
 Because of these differences, you can rent a smaller venue, rent fewer tables and have no servers for meals (optional choice).